yoobato/conflupy/README.md

 ![PyPI](https://img.shields.io/pypi/v/conflupy)

 A Python library for Atlassian Confluence REST API
-> Version 1.0.0, 1.1.0 is for distribution test and has bugs.
-Please use conflupy >= 1.2.0
+> Version with 1.0.x ~ 1.2.x are for distribution tests and have bugs.
+Please use conflupy >= 1.3.0

 ## Requirements
 - Python >= 3.9